How to calculate my Financial Freedom Number using the 4% rule

 Overall, as for any projection, it is important to set up reasonable assumptions and targets and adjust them every few years based on changes in markets or life circumstances.
 It is also essential to choose the type of investments that match your circumstances, temperament and goals.

 So, based on the 4% rule or the financial calculator, what is your ultimate Financial Freedom Number?

-Like Eleanor Roosevelt used to say: “It takes as much energy to wish as it does to plan”.
-As such, let’s “sweat our assets”: let’s calculate our financial freedom number and set a plan to reach it!
+As such, “sweat your assets”: calculate your financial freedom number and set a plan to reach it!